 In additional to the deals, Walmart will be restocking PS5 consoles and bundles starting online on Monday, Nov.
 21 at 12 p.m.
 ET for Walmart+ members and 7 p.m.
 ET for all customers, with additional chances for all shoppers to get their hands on them online on Wednesday, Nov.
 23 at 12 p.m.
 ET and in-stores and online on Black Friday itself.

 Should I Join Walmart+ for Black Friday?

-With Walmart announcing that it will be offering exclusive 4-hour online early access for all Walmart+ members to each of their three planned Black Friday events this year, you may be wondering if it’s worth signing up.
+With Walmart announcing last year that it would offer exclusive 4-hour online early access for all Walmart+ members to each of their three planned Black Friday events this year, you may be wondering if it’s worth signing up.
 But after what many called their Black Friday sale two years ago as botched (you can see some of the frustrations vented on our Facebook page), you may not have a choice if you want to secure one of their hottest doorbuster deals.

 But what happened was that items were instantly being sold out.
 People on Reddit reported that some hot items literally went “Out if Stock” seconds after the “Add to Cart” came up.
 And that was not only on PS5 and Xbox Series X consoles that were among the most sought after holiday gifts last year, but also on many of the other doorbuster specials such as TV’s, budget laptops, certain toys and small appliances.

 What do we expect this year?

-This year’s may be even worse in terms of supply.
+This year may be even worse in terms of supply.
 We’re currently in a supply chain crisis with extended manufacturing lead times and record cargo ship backlogs at some of the largest U.S. ports.
 There’s also a worldwide computer chip shortage.
 There are price hikes among component parts, there’s record inflation, and high fuel costs.
 The outlook in the retail industry for the next few months is looking pretty bleak.